esp-rs/no_std-training/README.md

 This repository contains Training Material for learning to use Embedded Rust with `no_std` with the Espressif ESP32-C3.

+We suggest you start by reading [the book](https://sergiogasquez.github.io/no_std-training/).

 ## Contents

 * Some introductory level examples: